j842/jpf/README.md

 John's Project Forecaster

 - Auto schedules *REMAINING* work for projects, from date specified in settings.csv
-- Does nothing for historical work or review.
+- Does nothing for historical work or review - this data is not kept in any way.
 - Constraints are:
    - resources (people) availability; can have multiple on a task (will finish as quickly as it can)
    - blocking resources will prevent a task starting until they are avaialable.